gurudanito001/pardomart-delivery/api-client/docs/ProductApi.md

 const configuration = new Configuration();
 const apiInstance = new ProductApi(configuration);

-let id: string; //The ID of the base product to update. (default to undefined) let updateProductBasePayload: UpdateProductBasePayload; //
+let updateProductBasePayload: UpdateProductBasePayload; // let id: string; //The ID of the base product to update. (default to undefined)

 const { status, data } = await apiInstance.productIdPatch(
-    id,
+    updateProductBasePayload,
-    updateProductBasePayload
+    id
 );
 ```